met/DIY/README.md

 # DIY
  DIY is addon for World of Warcraft Classic.
-Helps you to track which items can you craft with you professional skills.
+Helps you track which items you can craft with your professional skills.

  ## FEATURES